 Once your potatoes are cooked and cool enough to handle, chop them into bite-sized pieces and add them to a huge mixing bowl.

-Spread the mixture into a 9×13 baking dish and sprinkle the rest of the cheese mixture over the top.
+Bake: Spread the loaded potato casserole into a 9×13 baking dish and sprinkle the rest of the cheese mixture over the top.

 Sprinkle some more green onion on top before serving, if you like.

-This loaded potato casserole is divine, you guys!
+This cheesy twice baked potato casserole is divine, you guys!
 I know you’re going to love it!

 Yep – you can make as much or as little ahead of time as you like.

 Bake the potatoes up to 3 days in advance and store them in the fridge.
 Chop and continue with the recipe as directed.
 The potatoes won’t break down the same as they do when warm, but otherwise, this recipe works the same.

 Alternately, you can make the recipe all the way up to baking and then pop it in the fridge the day before.
 Cover and bake as directed.